nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - Parameters enclosed within `{` and `}` indicates that at least one of the delimiters and their respective arguments have to be supplied.
   - Example: `{/pl [NAME1 NAME2 ...] /gid [GROUD_ID]}`

+## Warnings
+- If the save file cannot be created, **nothing will be saved** during the runtime of SplitLah.
+- The save file is **not meant to be read or edited**.
+  - If the save file is edited, the application will not be able to load the corrupted save file.
+  - A corrupted save file will then be replaced with a new save file upon running SplitLah, **all previously saved information will be lost**.

 ## Quick Start